korotinmain/finoro/FINORO_SUMMARY.md

-# 🎯 Finario: Project Transformation Summary
+# 🎯 Finoro: Project Transformation Summary

 **Date**: October 21, 2025
-**Transformation**: Money Tracker → Finario (Project-Based Finance App)
+**Transformation**: Money Tracker → Finoro (Project-Based Finance App)

 ---

-## ✨ What is Finario?
+## ✨ What is Finoro?

-**Finario** is a modern personal finance app that helps users organize, track, and understand their money through **Projects** — flexible financial spaces that group budgets, expenses, and incomes under a single goal.
+**Finoro** is a modern personal finance app that helps users organize, track, and understand their money through **Projects** — flexible financial spaces that group budgets, expenses, and incomes under a single goal.

 ### Core Concept: Projects